sakai-mirror/reference/docs/readme.txt

 readme.txt	this file

-INSTALL		A plain text version of the Install Guide
+INSTALL		Information about the Install Guide

+RELEASE-NOTES	Information about the release notes for this release

 readme_i18n.txt		internationalization info for Sakai